Study of the strong interaction among hadrons with correlations at the LHC: Methodology

 The method used by ALICE to study the interactions among hadrons consists in the comparison of the theoretical expectation for the correlation function to a correlation function obtained experimentally.
-The experimental correlation function is obtained by comparing the relative momentum distribution of pairs of particles produced in the same event (SE), that constitutes the sample of correlated pairs, with a reference distribution obtained combining particles produced in different collisions using the so-called mixed event (ME) technique
+The experimental correlation function is obtained as the ratio of the relative momentum distribution of pairs of particles produced in the same event (SE), that constitutes the sample of correlated pairs, with a reference distribution obtained combining particles produced in different collisions using the so-called mixed event (ME) technique

 The corrections for experimental effects are denoted by $\xi(\ks)$ in Eq. \ref{eq:cf_experimental}.
 Such corrections take into account the finite experimental resolution, and corrections to the ME distributions in order to assure the same experimental conditions and normalization as for the SE events.
 In general, they do not account for the contributions from misidentification, weak decays or residual background induced by mini-jets and event-by-event momentum conservation.
 These effects are accounted for in the fit of the correlation functions.